-"The two pleasant Earthbenders who tip well and bring in business for your uncle," she corrected in a scolding tone.
+"The two pleasant Earthbenders who tip well and bring in business for your uncle," she corrected, and Zuko shrugged indifferently.

 He didn't bother to glance up but continued cleaning the table.
 "Are they gawking at you more pathetically than usual or something?"

-"Seriously," Katara sighed heavily and crossed her arms over her chest, "how often do you and Sokka go on your fishing trips?"
+"Seriously—" Katara sighed heavily and folded her arms beneath he breasts "—how often do you and Sokka go on your fishing trips together?"

 "Meat trips?"
 She gave him an incredulous look.
 "Fish isn't meat?"

 "Not real meat."